Position Paper on Cell Phone Chips,

-Note: This position paper is the sole opinion of Oram Miller, BBEI and is not intended to represent the official position of the International Institute for Bau-biologieTM and Ecology, which trained and certified him.
-The opinions expressed in this paper are, however, based in part upon conversations Oram has had with colleagues within his profession as well as his own experience working with electromagnetically-sensitive clients throughout the country.
+Note: This position paper is the sole opinion of Oram Miller, BBEC, EMRS and is not intended to represent the official position of the International Institute for Bau-biologieTM and Ecology, which trained and certified me.
+The opinions expressed in this paper are, however, based in part upon conversations I have had with colleagues within my profession as well as my own experience working with electromagnetically-sensitive clients throughout the country.

 Unfortunately, our experience is that for all those who report improvement from the use of these devices, they are counterbalanced by reports from others who do not.
 Many of our clients already use them, and while some have noticed a degree of improvement, many are still symptomatic.
 They do experience further improvement, however, when they adopt the strategies we recommend.
 This is because our primary approach is to identify and reduce sources of EMFs in the first place, rather than attempting to neutralize them.

 The makers of these devices know that their products do not eliminate EMFs, but instead say that they emit a beneficial EMF or effect of their own that is intended to neutralize the ill effects that man-made EMFs have on the human body.
 Unfortunately, while we can measure the presence of man-made EMFs with our meters and instruments, we are totally unable to measure any demonstrable difference in the strength of these EMFs when chips and other devices are present, and the chips and pendants have no EMF field strength of their own that we can measure.

 That means that their effect can only occur on a subtler level, which is what most manufacturers claim.
 While this likely has benefits in and of itself, it may and often is not effective enough in our opinion to protect against the known powerful influence of measurable EMFs that we all encounter in the home and office.